Peach compote is a simple and delicious dessert, made of whole or pieces of fruit in a light sugar syrup.

 After cooking them for a while, I removed them in a colander while they were almost soft but not overcooked and, as the peaches release a lot of juices, I boiled the syrup again, so that it would set properly.

-In the syrup you can add some spices to flavour it or scented geraniums or ginger.
+In the syrup you can add some spices, such as cinnamon and cloves, to flavour it or scented geraniums or ginger.
 I love adding scented geranium leaves to flavour the syrup.

 If you do not want to make large quantities in order to preserve the fruit for a long time, you can easily make it in a deep frying pan by just adding the fruit, some sugar, spices and just enough water to get the sugar wet and boil it for just a few minutes.